Action of 2 June 1807: Action

-Later developments
+Aftermath

 Despite the continuing naval blockade, the Cabildo of Buenos Aires was able to establish a network of privateers and spies to gather intelligence on the British forces in the Banda Oriental, as well as to secure supply and communications between Buenos Aires and the settlements along the Paraná and Uruguay rivers.
 This freedom of movement backfired in the form of smuggling, an issue of concern for the authorities given the Spanish monopoly system.

 After being routed by Denis Pack forces on 7 June 1807 at San Pedro, near Colonia, some 400 milicias under the command of Javier de Elio, including several companies of Patricians, managed to cross the river back and return to Buenos Aires, in time to prepare the defense of the city.

 The British eventually launched a combined, massive assault on Buenos Aires on 3 July 1807 that ended in a heavy defeat for Whitelocke's troops on 5 July.
 The British generals eventually agreed with Liniers to withdraw from Montevideo and the River Plate in two months.
 They finally evacuated Montevideo on 9 September 1807.